 The University has and maintains a refund policy for the unused portion of tuition, fees and other charges in the event a student does not register for the period of attendance or withdraws or is discontinued there from at any time prior to completion of the course(s) in which the student enrolled, or otherwise fails to complete the period of enrollment.
-The effective date of withdrawal used in determining the amount of tuition to be refunded is the date on which the student submits his or her withdrawal form to the Office of Administration.
+In compliance with the California Education Code, the refund policy for students who have completed 60 percent or less of the course of instruction is pro rata.
+The effective date of withdrawal used in determining the amount of tuition to be refunded is the date on which the student submits his or her withdrawal form to the Office of Admissions and Records.
+Tuition refunds are paid or credited to a student within 30 days of filing the withdrawal form.